-Uniform Conditioning - Input Data
+Uniform Conditioning: Input Data

-To access this dialog:
+To access this screen:

-The Input Data screen, part of the Uniform Conditioning wizard, is where the 'ingredients' for the Uniform Conditioning process are entered.
+This is where the 'ingredients' for the Uniform Conditioning process are entered.
 This includes the XYZ data fields for the input samples an (optional) model file plus the other parameters required to feed into the process, such as the specified domain field and value.
 From this information a minimum and maximum grade value, plus details of the number of samples and records held within the domain are displayed.

 A file containing sample data is required.
 The samples file will need to contain positional information (XYZ), at least one grade field and (optionally) a column containing information relating to the domain of interest.
 This could be a points file as well as a desurveyed drillhole file.
 Where possible, the fields containing the positional information is extracted and automatically added to this panel (although they can also be selected or edited manually).